 Processing: Soak entire seed head, stem and leaves in warm to cool water immediately to extract color.
-I plan on writing a blog post details how I’ve gotten GREAT, lasting color from this plant!
+Here is the blog post with details about how I’ve gotten GREAT, lasting color from this plant!
 Can also be multipurpose; eat young leaves, eat seeds or pop like popcorn!

 Other dye plants:

 6 thoughts on “Growing Hopi Red Dye Amaranth”

 There are a ton of plants listed in the Amaranthus, which one is used for dying and is it a native plant to Texas?